Detroit to dismiss some tickets issued during Floyd protests | Taiwan News | 2021/01/27

 “Although certain cases from these two dates will be pursued, the city believes it is best to dismiss the vast majority of citations,” Garcia said.

+The Denver City Attorney’s Office dismissed 320 cases involving people who were arrested for violating a curfew.
+And the Harris County District Attorney’s office in June dismissed charges against about 600 people tied to protests in Houston, according to the Houston Chronicle.

-Former Minneapolis police officer Derek Chauvin is scheduled to stand trial in March for second-degree murder.
+Former Minneapolis police officer Derek Chauvin is scheduled to stand trial in March for second-degree murder in Floyd's death.
 Three other former officers are scheduled to be tried in the summer on aiding and abetting second-degree murder and aiding and abetting second-degree manslaughter charges.

 Williams reported from West Bloomfield, Michigan.